On Forgiving Pinocchio

 We didn’t know she had ADHD at the time, but we were beginning to suspect it for multiple reasons.
 I had read a few articles about how children with ADHD often lie because of impulsivity — they make a bad choice in the moment, and once it’s pointed out they don’t want to disappoint.
 So they lie.

 My husband and I decided to try an experiment.
+What if we gave her a clear pathway to the truth, by not punishing her lies?
 “Sweetie,” we approached her.
 “We need you to tell the truth about your hair.
 Even if you already lied, you won’t get in trouble for that lie.
 This is your chance to start over and tell the truth.”

 She squirmed.
 We high-fived each other with our eyes — because we now knew we were right.